Leucocoprinus birnbaumii

 Leucocoprinus birnbaumii, commonly known as the flower pot parasol, yellow parasol, flowerpot parasol, or plantpot dapperling, is a species of gilled mushroom in the family Agaricaceae.
 It is common in the tropics and subtropics.
-In temperate regions, it frequently occurs in greenhouses and flowerpots.
+In temperate regions, it frequently occurs in greenhouses, flowerpots, and indoor terrariums.
 It is toxic if ingested.

 Taxonomy

 The species was first described as Agaricus luteus in 1788 by the English mycologist James Bolton who described an observation from a hothouse near Halifax, three years earlier in 1785.
 Bolton also provided an illustration of the mushrooms.
 At the time gilled species were classified as Agaricus and luteus comes from the Latin for yellow or yellow-orange.
-Bolton suggested the common name of 'Yellow Cottony Agaric' in reference to the soft, scaly texture of the mushroom.
+Bolton suggested the common name of "Yellow Cottony Agaric" in reference to the soft, scaly texture of the mushroom.

 However the name A. luteus had already been used to describe an unrelated Russula species and was published in 1778 by William Hudson so Bolton's A. luteus was illegitimate.

-Nonetheless Agaricus luteus continued to be used and in James Sowerby's 1796 book entitled Coloured figures of English fungi or mushrooms' his description of Agaricus cepaestipes (now Leucocoprinus cepistipes) also includes A. luteus and A. cretaceus (now Leucocoprinus cretaceus) which he considered to be 'undoubtedly the same species', only differing in colour.
+Nonetheless Agaricus luteus continued to be used and in James Sowerby's 1796 book entitled Coloured figures of English fungi or mushrooms his description of Agaricus cepaestipes (now Leucocoprinus cepistipes) also includes A. luteus and A. cretaceus (now Leucocoprinus cretaceus) which he considered to be "undoubtedly the same species", only differing in colour.
 So whilst his illustration of L. birnbaumii is intricately drawn, coloured and immediately recognisable today it rather confusingly has the yellow and white species side by side.

-Sowerby writes that his observations of this species were made in bark beds around London where he described its presence as 'not uncommon'.
+Sowerby writes that his observations of this species were made in bark beds around London where he described its presence as "not uncommon".
 He does not explicitly state that the observations were made in greenhouses however he does note that the yellow mushrooms were observed at Sir Abraham Hume's Wormleybury manor.
 During this period exotic plants from the East Indies and India were being cultivated in greenhouses and stove-heated hothouses at Wormleybury making it likely that this is where the mushrooms were found.
 This may give an indication as to where the fungi observed originated from.